net-daemon/docs/docs/index.md

 ## Async model

 The application daemon are built entirely on the async model of .NET.
-This requires some knowledge of async/await/Tasks to use it properly.
-The docs will give you tips with do and don´ts around this but I strongly suggest you read the official docs.
-[Here is a good start to read about async model.](https://docs.microsoft.com/en-us/dotnet/csharp/async)
+Version one of the API required some knowledge of async/await/Tasks to use it properly.
+The current version use async with events internally and does not consern the user with async details.